-2.4.1 GENERAL
+2.4.1 General

-Infusion Related Reactions (IRRs)
+Infusion-Related Reactions (IRR)

-The most frequently observed adverse drug reactions (ADRs) in patients receiving GAZYVA were infusion related reactions (IRRs) which occurred predominantly during infusion of the first 1000 mg.
+The most frequently observed adverse drug reactions (ADRs) in patients receiving Gazyva were infusion-related reactions (IRRs) which occurred predominantly during infusion of the first 1000 mg.

-In CLL patients who received the combined measures for prevention of IRRs (adequate corticosteroid oral analgesic/anti-histamine, omission of antihypertensive medication), decreased incidence of IRRs of all grades was observed.
-The rates of Grade 3-4 IRRs (which were based on a relatively small number of patients) were similar before and after mitigation measures were implemented.
-Mitigation measures to reduce IRRs (see Section 2.2 Dosage and Administration) should be followed.
-The incidence and severity of infusion-related symptoms decreased substantially after the first 1000 mg was infused, with most patients having no IRRs during subsequent administrations of GAZYVA (see section 2.6 Undesirable Effects).
+In CLL patients who received the combined measures for prevention of IRRs (adequate corticosteroid, oral analgesic/antihistamine, omission of antihypertensive medication) decreased incidence of IRRs of all grades was observed.
+The rates of Grade 3/4 IRRs (which were based on a relatively small number of patients) were similar before and after mitigation measures were implemented.
+Mitigation measures to reduce IRRs (see 2.2 Dosage and Administration) should be followed.
+The incidence and severity of infusion-related symptoms decreased substantially after the first 1000 mg was infused, with most patients having no IRRs during subsequent administrations of Gazyva (see 2.6 Undesirable Effects).

 In the majority of patients, irrespective of indication, IRRs were mild to moderate and could be managed by the slowing or temporary halting of the first infusion, but severe and life-threatening IRRs requiring symptomatic treatment have also been reported.
-IRRs may be clinically indistinguishable from IgE mediated allergic reactions (e.g. anaphylaxis).
-Patients with a high tumour burden and / or high circulating lymphocyte count in CLL (> 25 x 109/L)) may be at increased risk of severe IRR.
+IRRs may be clinically indistinguishable from IgE-mediated allergic reactions (e.g. anaphylaxis).
+Patients with a high tumor burden and/or high circulating lymphocyte count in CLL (> 25×10^9 /L) may be at increased risk of severe IRR.
 See section 2.2 Dosage and Administration for information on prophylaxis and Table 4 Infusion Rate Modification Guidelines for Infusion Related Reactions on how to manage IRRs based on grade of reaction.